raymond1/document-compiling-cms/README.md

 # Usage Overview
-This is a console run php script and is activated using the following command:
+This is a console run php script that takes in 0 or 1 parameter and is activated using the following command:

-php generate_website.php <optional script_file>
+php generate_website.php <optional script file filename>

-If no script file is specified, it is assumed by default to be "script.txt" from the current directory.
+If no optional script file is specified, it is assumed by default to be "script.txt" from the current directory.
+In the documentation, "script file" refers to either the script.txt file, or the file specified in the command line to execute the generate_website.php script.

 See below for information on how to configure the Document Compiling CMS (abbreviated DCC), the format of the script file and files needed to control the behaviour of generate_website.php.